cyberark/cyberark-conjur-cli/README.md

 #### `def list_members_of_role(data: ListMembersOfData)`

-Lists the roles which have the named permission on a resource.
+Lists the resources which are members of the given resource.

 #### `def create_token(create_token_data: CreateTokenData)`